jnemecGordic/home_assistant_buspro/README.md

       + panel
       + dlp
   + **offset** _(int) (Optional)_: Offset to be added to the sensor value.
 Some devices, like HDL-MSOUT.4W, require an offset of -20.

+The power meter sensors support the following types:
+- `voltage` - Line voltage in Volts (V)
+- `current` - Line current in Amperes (A)
+- `active_power` - Active/Real power in Watts (W)
+- `reactive_power` - Reactive power in Volt-amperes reactive (VAr)
+- `apparent_power` - Apparent power in Volt-amperes (VA)
+- `power_factor` - Power factor as percentage (%)
+- `energy` - Total energy consumption in kilowatt-hours (kWh)

+For power meters with multiple phases, use channel numbers 1-3 for individual phases and channel 4 for total values (where supported by the device).

 #### Binary sensor platform